raspberrypilearning/hello-world-editor/en/step_4.md

 The `input()` function asks the user a question and then returns their answer.

-Add code to ask the user for the biggest number on their dice and then save the result in a variable called `max` and `print` the number chosen into the output area:
+**Add** code to ask the user for the biggest number on their dice and then store the result in a variable called `max` and `print` the number chosen:

 --- code ---
 ---